 Also when you are spraying the dormant spray on your fruit trees, do your roses too.
 Stop the rose diseases before they start.

 Now would be a good time to plant winter vegetables.
+We have a nice selection right now.
 If you plant them now they will give you production for a couple of months for sure and maybe longer depending on the temperatures.
 When we get some warm days in late February and early March, it’s still a bit too early to put out spring vegetables.
 We will get spring vegetables, some time in late March or early April, depending on weather.
 Even though it’s warm in the day, the nights should be 50 degrees or higher consistently before putting your summer vegetables in the ground.
 If you are thinking about starting summer vegetables inside from seed, probably want to get them started soon so they are ready to put out in spring.

 Citrus we will be stocking in larger volume in March.
 March is the best time to plant citrus since we are usually past any hard freezes.
 Be sure to protect citrus that you plant now if we have freezing temperatures.

 With the cool nights, the bare root trees are staying dormant, and like I said earlier, it is the time to plant them.
 Once we pot them, the price goes up and they are not immediately available, They have to root into the container before we sell them.